-The Capital One Venture card is often shamed and overlooked for other travel cards offered by Chase, Citi, and American Express, but that shouldn’t be the case.
+The Capital One Venture Rewards Credit Card is often shamed and overlooked for other travel cards offered by Chase, Citi, and American Express, but that shouldn’t be the case.
 The truth is that the Venture card is actually a great option for many people and it can help lower your traveling costs to about as close to zero as they can reasonably get.
 Here’s a review of the Capital One Venture card and some insight into how to maximize its use.

 How do the “miles” work?

 Unlike Chase, Citi, and Amex cards, where you earn points that are transferred to frequent flyer or hotel rewards programs, the Capital One Venture works a lot differently.
 For this card, you earn “miles” (which are really just points) through spending at a rate of 2 miles/per dollar spent.
 So if you spend $3,000 you earn 6,000 miles.

 These miles can then be redeemed at one cent per mile after you make a qualifying travel purchase.
 So for example, let’s say you booked a hotel for a total of $400.
 You would then log in to your online account after the charge posts in order to use the Capital One “Purchase Eraser” feature.
 You’d then select to have your miles credited to your account for that $400 hotel stay and if you had at least 40,000 miles, the statement credit would be applied to your account within 2 to 3 business days, cancelling out your hotel expense.

 This method of redeeming is perfect for individuals who don’t like to deal with the hassle (or perceived complexity) of transferring points to loyalty programs.
 With this type of card, you simply make a travel purchase (without any regard for availability restrictions) and redeem your points.
 It’s very simple.